alis-exchange/build/docs/guides/getting-started/introduction.md

 >**_"Our job as builders is to create the world as it could be."_** - <a href="https://farmerandfarmer.org/mastery/builder.html" target="_blank">Sep Kamvar</a>

-The Alis Build platform enables individuals and organisations to transform ideas into scalable, enterprise-grade digital services.
+The Alis Build platform enables individuals and teams to build their own digital innovations.

 High-quality software needs to be scalable, readily accessible, secure, easy-to-use and interoperable with other digital services.
 The costs and expertise associated with these requirements are exacting, particularly at scale, which present high barriers to entry for individuals and organisations.

 The technologies and standards already exist to lower these barriers, but they are disjointed and require a lot of effort to consolidate and effectively leverage before the value is realised.
 We have done the work of thinking through these complex problems, identifying the best-in-class open-source technologies and standards, and brought these together for the users of the platform.

-Our aim is to democratise building software, enabling anyone to build their own innovation through the simple steps of _define, build and deploy_.
+Our aim is to make it accessible for you to build your own innovation by following the three easy steps: _define, build and deploy_.

 ## Experience it yourself